chiefenne/PyAero/docs/batchmode.rst

 :code:`python src/PyAero.py -no-gui data/Batch/batch_control.json`

-The batch control file can be in an arbitrary folder and have any name.
+The batch control file can be located in an arbitrary folder and have any name.
 It just has to have the same format as the example file of the installation (see :file:`data/Batch/batch_control.json`).